By Kellie Lindsay, Plastic Free Places Program Manager

 Have you heard of swap & go reusable cup and container networks?
 As a cafe, it's often free to participate, and you simply stock reusable items provided by the network and swap them as customers bring them in for a new item.
 Depending on the network, the you may pay a fee for the service, or you may charge a deposit and refund it when the item is returned.
 Customers will either return the item to you OR to any participating cafe.
 You will have your cups topped up regularly.

 The increasing popularity of these systems show that customers like the convenience.
 For cafes, every time you use one of the items, that's one less disposable item you'll use.
 This means savings for you for often no outlay.
-You’ll be featured on the network so people to find you, and given marketing material to boot.
+You’ll be featured on the network so people can find you, and given marketing material to boot.
 Win-win!

 Learn more about reusable networks and which ones are available HERE.